-(From 2010 Vintage) The grapes we choose for our Napa Valley Zinfandel are a mix of those off our estate vineyards and grapes from other select Napa Valley high quality, low-yielding vineyards.Dry-farmed for over 23 years, our 4.5 acre estate block consists of mature thirty-eight year old vines which typically give us around 2.5 tons/acre of beautiful hillside Zinfandel fruit.
+(2014 Vintage) The grapes we choose for our Buehler Vineyards Napa Valley Zinfandel are a mix of those off our estate vineyards and grapes from other select Napa Valley high quality, low-yielding vineyards.Dry-farmed for over 26 years, our 4.5 acre estate block consists of mature forty year- old vines which typically give us around 2.5 tons/acre of beautiful hillside Zinfandel fruit.
 Interspersed among the head-trained vines are a handful of Petite Sirah vines representing perhaps 5% of the total vines in this block.
 A traditional field companion to Zinfandel in pre-prohibition California vineyards, Petite Sirah contributes pepper, color, and tannin structure to the wine.
-Our Zinfandel is aged for 12 months in a combination of French and American oak barrels, 20% of which were new.
+The vintage will be fondly remembered for its classic proportions and near perfect ripening season that began with ideal flowering and fruit set and then was coaxed to ripeness by a steady stream of moderate sun drenched days and cool foggy nights.
+Like 2012, the late light rains of the harvest season posed no threat to our crop since it was safely tucked away in the winery once they arrived.
+Our Zinfandel was aged for 12 months in a combination of French and American oak barrels, 20% of which were new.
 At this level of “new wood”, the up-front endearing quality of Zinfandel can assert itself.
-Aromas of a briar patch on a hot summer day carry over to the palate and are carried in a mouth-filling, flavorful, juicy package.
+Aromas of a briar patch on a hot summer day carry over to the palate and are carried in a mouth-filling, deeply layered, juicy package.
 The wine was crafted for immediate enjoyment but for those who enjoy a more complex wine displaying some bottle-aged character, aging for another two to three years is a good option.